The Geospatial Foundation

 The Standard Sharable Geospatial Foundation consists of four data types (feature data, maps and charts, imagery, and elevation data).
 Each of these data types is collected and assembled from multiple sources along with information gathered in the field.
 The Standard Sharable Geospatial Foundation is provisioned as raw data, Open Geospatial Consortium web services, and three-dimensional globes.
 As one of the Army's sixteen operational cross-cutting capabilities, it will evolve over time, reducing the number of accepted formats and increasing the use of web services.

 It is the work of geospatial engineers to update and manage the Standard Sharable Geospatial Foundation to maintain its currency and accuracy.
 Engineers provide the content to experts in the field, who in turn overlay their relevant mission data.
 It is the interoperability standards developed within the Army Geospatial Enterprise that enable mission command systems in the field to discover, access, share, and portray authoritative geospatial foundation data.

 Common Operational Picture

 The Common Operational Picture is a single, identical display of operational information, such as the position of allies and enemy troops, laid over authoritative, foundation geospatial data.
 This can include not only functional overlays, but also mission command information, and intelligence.
 Units share the single identical display of information across echelons and platforms to enhance situational awareness.

 Similar to commercial geospatial data, the Army’s geospatial data must be managed to ensure its effectiveness.
-Geospatial engineers ensure that correct map editions are used and that updates are incorporated into the mission command system so that all users are operating from a common map background.
+Geospatial engineers ensure that correct map editions are used and that updates are incorporated into the mission command systems so that all users are operating from a common operating picture.
 Incomplete, inaccurate, or outdated geospatial information contributes to information overload and can be misleading.